lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 a few reasons:

 -   Allows to have different versions of ESLint for different projects
--   Does not *hide* the ESLint dependecy.
-There is not reason not to make it explicit.
+-   Does not *hide* the ESLint dependency.
+There is no reason not to make it explicit.
 -   Coworkers and automation tools (such as a CI) will install ESLint just like they install the other development dependencies of the project.
 No extra